greymass/vaulta-dev/documents/stage-1.md

 This msig proposal delegates responsibility to select people.
 They will form a transition team.
 The transition team will research and bootstrap this entity on behalf of the network.

 The transition team will consist of 5 members.
-Decisions require 4 out of 5 members to agree.
+Decisions require 4 of 5 members to agree.
 The team acts as a temporary board during the transition period.

 The group will work to achieve a sensible structure in terms of cost and governance.
 The transition team will hand over control to the first board once it is selected.